 It is important to know that you can repeat this step again and again.
 You can cut the cuttings once they are big enough and therefore multiply your supply of basil, oregano, peppermint or whichever herb you want to get more from.

-After learning about the top 5 herbs to grow indoors and the bonus paragraph on how to have an endless supply of herbs we hope that you take the plunge and start to grow your own herbs indoors.
+After learning about the top 5 herbs to grow indoors and the bonus paragraph on how to have an endless supply of herbs, we hope that you take the plunge and start to grow your own herbs indoors.

-Ultimately If you get a few things right such as the needed amount of light, water and soil and if you put your herbs in the right container / pot, you will have a sheer unlimited supply of herbs at your fingertips.
+Ultimately If you get a few things right such as the needed amount of light, water and soil and if you put your herbs in the right container/pot, you will have a sheer unlimited supply of herbs at your fingertips.

 You can buy your herbs at the supermarket, either as whole plants or cuttings.
-When you buy herbs at your garden center you will often get higher quality plants.
+When you buy herbs at your garden centre you will often get higher quality plants.
 You can also raise your herbs from seeds as this is fairly easy as well.